Anku5hk/Programmers_guide_to_Python/book.md

 # like regular tuple immuatable
 name_tup1[0] = 32 # TypeError
 ```
-* Indexing, iterating and slicing operations on tuple.
+* Indexing, iterating and slicing operations on *namedtuple*.
 ```Python
 from collections import namedtuple